-BMRF’s activities span three broad areas; training, dissemination, and research, based on the above premise.
+BMRF’s activities span four broad areas; training, dissemination, community-based projects, and research.

 Starting out with the training of parents, and crèche workers within its own institutions, BMRF now conducts regular parenting and child development training programmes for all those in the child’s environment, as defined by PARENTS; Pappa, Amma,Relatives, Elders, Neighbours, Teachers, and Society.
 This includes parents, caregivers, teachers, community workers, NGOs, ECCD training institutions, Government departments, among many others.

 Please Contact Us for more information on our training programmes.

 BMRF works in partnership with corporates and other NGOs to conduct lasting community-based interventions in ECCD in a range of different socio-economically deprived environments.
 These include rural communities, tribal villages, urban slums, childcare institutions, migrant labour, and special needs.